MatsRooth/HfstTransducer_view/README.md

 CV.view()
 ```

-For more, see the notebook Syllable.ipynb()
+For more, see the notebook demo_view.ipynb.